 In 1996, the New Jersey Appellate Division reversed the conviction and ordered a new trial.
 The court ruled that the prosecution had withheld evidence favorable to Knight, including a statement by one of the women that Robinson said she was with at the time of the crime, claiming that in fact Robinson was not present.
 The prosecution also withheld a statement made at Robinson’s sentencing, when she received a sentence of time served and a small fine instead of a year in jail.
 At the sentencing, a prosecutor had urged leniency because Robinson was a witness against Knight.
 The prosecution also had concealed a statement from a witness who said that before he was attacked, Brown had killed another man—a statement the defense could have used to suggest that someone other than Knight was responsible for the murder.

-The appellate court also ruled that Knight’s statement to the FBI agent should not have been introduced at his trial because Knight was not read his Miranda warning before the statement was made.
+The appellate court also ruled that Knight’s statement to the FBI agent should not have been introduced at his trial because Knight was not read his Miranda warnings before the statement was made.

 Knight was released on bail pending a retrial.
 Prior to the trial, Knight reached out to Alvin Spearman, a former Newark police detective who became a private investigator.
 Spearman agreed to re-investigate the case for free and tracked down Robinson.
 She recanted her trial testimony and admitted she had not seen the attack on Brown.
 She said that police had told her what to say in court.
 She agreed to give a video-taped recantation to John McMahon, an Essex County public defender who was handling the retrial.